jbentzen/framer-scrollcontroller/README.md

 ![ScrollController Example](assets/scrollcontroller_example.gif)

 ## Quick start
 To get started using the `ScrollController` you must start by creating a `Controller` to make the required connection to the `ScrollComponent`.
 Secondly you must add at least one `Scene` which defines in what part of the page/view something should happen.
-Finally you must add at least one `Tween` or `Pin` to define what needs to happen.
+Finally you may add at least one `Tween` or `Pin` to define what needs to happen.
+Alternatively you may listen for events with callbacks to trigger your prototype.

 ##### Step 1: Import module
 ```coffee